duckdb/duckdb-web/docs/api/odbc/windows.md

 ---
 layout: docu
-title: ODBC API - Windows
+title: ODBC API on Windows
 ---

 The Microsoft Windows requires an ODBC Driver Manager to manage communication between applications and the ODBC drivers.